suinleelab/AIControl.jl/README.md

 When extracted, both files together occupy approximately 13GB of space.

 ### Option 2: with 273 ENCODE controls with non-duplicate reads
-We also have a subsampled version, which is validated to have comparable performance.
+We also have a subsampled version.
+Control datasets are selected to cover all possible combinations of (celltype, lab, control type).
+Figure S12 shows slightly decreased but comparable performance with full control.
 - `forward.data100.reduced.nodup.tar.bz2` (1.5GB):
 - `reverse.data100.reduced.nodup.tar.bz2` (1.5GB):
 When extracted, both files together occupy approximately 8GB of space.